DataDog/serverless-plugin-datadog/README.md

 The plugin automatically enables instrumentation for your Python and Node.js applications to collect metrics, traces, and logs by:

 - Installing the Datadog Lambda library to your Lambda functions as a Lambda layer.
-- Installing the Datadog Lambda Extension to your Lambda functions as a Lambda layer (`addExtension`) or subscriping the Datadog Forwarder to your Lambda functions' log groups (`forwarderArn`).
+- Installing the Datadog Lambda Extension to your Lambda functions as a Lambda layer (`addExtension`) or subscribing the Datadog Forwarder to your Lambda functions' log groups (`forwarderArn`).
 - Making the required configuration changes, such as adding environment variables, to your Lambda functions.

 ## Getting started